JoshuaGraham14/ML-based_Stock_Signal_Prediction_System/README.md

 pipeline.run_backtest(initial_capital=10000, stop_perc=0.0005)
 ```

-### Customizing the Parameters
+### Customising the Parameters

-In the `main.py` file, you can customize the following parameters to fit your needs:
+In the `main.py` file, you can customise the following parameters to fit your needs:

 - **training_symbols**: List of stock symbols to be used for training the model.
 - **testing_symbols**: List of stock symbols to be used for testing or backtesting.